gwagner57/oes/README.md

 2. OES Core 2 adds the concept of *activities*, which are composite events that have some duration and typically depend on resources, together with the concepts of *resource roles*, *resource constraints* and *resource pools*.
-For an activity-based simulation model, the simulator can automatically compute (a) througput, (b) queue length, (c) cycle time, and (d) resource utilization statistics per activity type.
+For an activity-based simulation model, the simulator can automatically compute (a) throughput, (b) queue length, (c) cycle time, and (d) resource utilization statistics per activity type.

 3. OES Core 3 adds the concepts of *processing activities* and *processing networks*.

 4. OES Core 4 adds the concept of *agents*.

-You can run OESjs CoreX simulation examples from [the project website](https://gwagner57.github.io/oes/).
+You can run OESjs Core simulation examples from [the project website](https://gwagner57.github.io/oes/).

 ## OES Core 0